logto-io/docs/docs/docs/recipes/manage-users/admin-console.md

 ## Browse and search users

-To access the user management functionality in the Admin Console, navigate to the "User Management" tab on the left-hand side of the screen.
+To access the user management functionality in the Admin Console, navigate to the "User management" tab on the left-hand side of the screen.
 Once there, you will see a table view of all the users on the right-hand side of the screen.

 The table consists of three columns: